pkro/laravel8_from_scratch/readme.md

     >>> $cat->name="just for fun"; $cat->slug="fun"; $cat->save();
     >>> Post::create(['title' => '3rd post', 'excerpt'=>'adgfds  gf asd', 'body'=>'dgf asfsdfa fdsgfdhjg eoruitgh gf ghfghfdlk g', 'slug'=>'my-third-post', 'category_id' => 2]);

 We can now change the Model so we can show the category of a given post (the full category entry, not just the foreign category_id).
+The method name is important and must be the same as the model name, unless we specify a second argument for `belongsTo`.
+See [Posts by author and other housekeeping stuff](#posts-by-author-and-other-housekeeping-stuff))

 Models/Post.php